AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_quickstart_flutter.md

 - Android Studio 4.0 or later with JDK 1.8 or later
 - An Android simulator or a real Android device running Android SDK API level 21 or later

-<div class="alert note">You need to run <code>flutter doctor</code> to check whether the development environment and the deployment environment are correct.</div>
+<div class="alert note">You need to run <code>flutter doctor</code> to check whether both the development environment and the deployment environment are correct.</div>

 ## Project setup